datadiode/mpc-hc/Readme.md

 # Media Player Classic - Home Cinema with GPS replay
 [![StandWithUkraine](https://raw.githubusercontent.com/vshymanskyy/StandWithUkraine/main/badges/StandWithUkraine.svg)](https://github.com/vshymanskyy/StandWithUkraine/blob/main/docs/README.md)

+The motivation for this fork was experiences with a GPS-enabled dash cam which recorded consistently wrong coordinates, and the apparent lack of a player application with the ability to compensate for the error.
+The error turned out to be reversible through a simple linear coordinate transform.
+The required correction factors can be obtained by solving a linear equation system with 6 unknowns involving pairs of false and true GPS coordinates from 3 reference locations which describe a sufficiently large triangle within the region where the camera is operated.
+The obtained values can then be entered under *Options* &rarr; *Tweaks* so the player can use them during replay.

+# Media Player Classic - Home Cinema

 Media Player Classic - Home Cinema (MPC-HC) is a free and open-source video and audio player for Windows.
 MPC-HC is based on the original Guliverkli project and contains many additional features and bug fixes.

 ## Development Status